-In the final segment of this two-part blog series on safety driving forklift-free initiatives, we uncover the consequential costs associated with manual forklift labor and the benefits resulting from implementing driverless autonomous mobile robots (AMRs) to facilitate a lean process.
+In the final segment of this two-part blog series on safety driving forklift-free initiatives, we uncover the consequential costs associated with manual forklift operator labor and the benefits resulting from implementing driverless autonomous mobile robots (AMRs) to facilitate a lean manufacturing process.

 With material handling automation solutions in place, human employees work in tandem with AMRs safely and seamlessly, making the most of complementary strengths.
 Automating routine and redundant tasks enables workers to focus on more skilled opportunities that require decision making and critical thinking.
 AMRs create a safer, more productive environment with highly engaged employees working collaboratively alongside mobile robots.